 Journey in Faith has been written to speak to the young people of our Diocese.
 It presents the teachings of the Church in a clear, systematic way, using the methodologies and principles of education available to us now.
 Drawing on the sources of our faith; creation, scripture, tradition and human experience, ‘Journey in Faith’ provides a way of seeing the world, of acting in it and of responding to it, all drawn from the simple reality of our faith: God loves us and calls us to life in full abundance.

-The teaching and learning activities reflect a deliberate desire to promote deep thinking in students.
+The teaching and learning activities reflect a deliberate desire to promote deep thinking and wisdom in students.
 Engagement and challenge are our intention.
 Incorporated into our units and integrated across the curriculum are strands from the human sexuality program, Made in the Image of God (MITIOG).
 The inclusion of MITIOG activities means the complexities of relationships today are addressed through the lens of faith.

 Made in the Image of God